R4ver/gabie/README.md

 # Gabie

 Gabie is a lightweight boilerplate using Webpack 2 and BrowserSync.
-Included is [Bulma](http://bulma.io/) as the CSS framework which is highly cosumizable. jQuery is also included.
+Included is [Bulma](http://bulma.io/) as the CSS framework which is highly costumizable. jQuery is also included.
 If you wanna know more about Bulma and the way to customize it, click on the link above.

 ### Setup